Kansas State blanks Bowling Green 52-0

 RENOVATIONS COMING

-Kansas State Athletics announced a $105 million renovation project for Bill Snyder Family Stadium’s end zone.
+Kansas State Athletics announced a $105 million renovation project, in which part will be for Bill Snyder Family Stadium’s south end zone.
 Construction will begin in May 2020 and be completed by the start of the 2021 football season.

 UP NEXT